The Bee Hub — Developing an Integrative Platform for Pollinator Health Data

 Another critical challenge is the privacy of beekeepers who provide their data.
 To tackle this challenge, data is anonymised in two stages to protect sensitive information of beekeepers.
 First, at the source, meaning that the Bee Hub receives data with no identifiable personal information.
 Second, at the importation stage.
 For instance, geolocalisation does not include full coordinates, so that it only provides a vague approximate location.
 Therefore, end-users will be able to have the necessary information, without a need for concern of privacy on the beekeeper's side.

 The Bee Hub is currently developing as an ongoing process to better collect and share pollinator-related data.
-Environmental challenges increasingly demand that our strategies to monitor the health pollinators are improved.
+Environmental challenges increasingly demand that our strategies to monitor the health of pollinators are improved.
 The objective is to develop a comprehensive platform able to integrate not only data but the know-how of pollinator health data stakeholders.
 Through constant collaborations, this platform could be able to provide an integrative tool for beekeepers, associations, researchers, government and policymakers.

 After a successful development of a Proof of Concept, work on the Bee Hub will continue.
 The next step is the development of a prototype, a process during which collaborations and partnerships will continue to grow.
 The Bee Hub is a new venture to convert data into relevant information for the future of pollinators.